gwstallsmith/Prividata-Secure-Health/README.md

-# Data Security and Privacy Project
+# Prividata Secure Health

 ## Overview

-Welcome to the Data Security and Privacy Project!
+Welcome to the Prividata Secure Health!
 This project is dedicated to ensuring the protection of sensitive data and the privacy of individuals through robust security measures and best practices.
+PSH was made as a project for our Data Security and Privacy class.
 This README provides an introduction to the project, its goals, and guidelines for contributors.

 ## Table of Contents